pantheon-systems/documentation/source/partials/monitor-alerts.md

     - Links to screenshots or screencasts of the behavior, if necessary

-  If the issue creating the alert stems from the Pantheon Platform, we will investigate and resolve.
+  If the issue creating the alert stems from the Pantheon Platform, we will investigate and resolve it.
 Alerts triggered by the site's code are not within Pantheon's scope of support.
 For details, see [Getting Support](/guides/support/#code).